pyscaffold/pyscaffold/docs/extensions.rst

     the correct location of the files relative to the current working directory.

-As shown by the previous example, the ``helpers`` argument also presents constants that can be used as metadata.
+As shown by the previous example, the :mod:`~pyscaffold.api.helpers` argument also presents constants that can be used as metadata.
 The ``NO_OVERWRITE`` flag avoids an existing file to be overwritten when ``putup`` is used in update mode.
 Similarly, ``NO_CREATE`` avoids creating a file from template in update mode, even if it does not exist.

 .. note::